fahad-nakib/fahad-nakib/README.md

 ---

 ## About Me

 I’m a full-stack developer with a strong foundation in backend architecture, frontend responsiveness, and clean, maintainable code.
 I specialize in building scalable web applications using **Node.js**, **PHP**, **React.js**, **MySQL**, and **TypeScript**, and I’m confident working across the entire development lifecycle — from database design to UI optimization.

-My workflow includes **Docker** for containerization, **Git** for version control, and **Linux** for system-level operations, and I’m actively expanding into **DevOps** by learning **CI/CD pipelines**, **cloud-native deployment**, and **automation strategies**.
-I enjoy solving real-world problems with elegant code, optimizing performance, and streamlining collaboration between development and operations.
+My workflow includes **Docker** for containerization, **Git** for version control, and **Linux** for system-level operations.
+I enjoy solving real-world problems with elegant code, improving performance, and creating user-focused, reliable applications.

-I’m looking to join a team as a **Software Engineer** where I can contribute immediately, while growing into a **DevOps Engineer** who delivers reliable, production-ready systems at scale. y journey is driven by a vision to bridge **development and operations** with automation, CI/CD pipelines, and cloud-native solutions, ultimately delivering **production-ready intelligent systems**.
+I’m strongly determined to join a team as a **Software Engineer**, **Backend Developer**, or **Frontend Developer**, where I can contribute immediately and continue growing through hands-on engineering challenges.

 ---

 ## My Tech Stack & Skills